PPRCLT

 Take your volunteering to the next level.

-Pikes Peak Regional Crew Leader Training
+2024 Pikes Peak Regional Crew Leader Training

 About PPRCLT

-The Pikes Peak Regional Crew Leader Training is an intensive weekend-long training for experienced volunteers who are interested in becoming certified Volunteer Crew Leaders.
+The Pikes Peak Regional Crew Leader Training is an intensive training for experienced volunteers who are interested in becoming certified Volunteer Crew Leaders.
 The training is hosted in partnership by Rocky Mountain Field Institute, Trails and Open Space Coalition, and the City of Colorado Springs, Parks, Recreation, and Cultural Services Department

-2023 Pikes Peak Regional Crew Leader Training
+2024 Pikes Peak Regional Crew Leader Training

 Volunteer Leaders Expand Our Impact